SirRuBick/nvim/README.md

 ## TODO
 - check keymaps and document down
-- nvim-lint autocmd or not
-- use "WhoIsSethDaniel/mason-tool-installer.nvim" to manage linter and other dependencies?
 - tab/split keymaps?
 - python setup, jupyter keymap?
 - change or delete do not replace register